Pointers for Joint Powers Agreements

 Public entities continue to look to the joint exercise of powers (a.k.a. joint powers organizations or entities ) to deliver services efficiently and effectively.
 Protection is granted to governmental units that come together in accordance with Minnesota Statutes, Section 471.59.
 Specifically, this law provides that regardless of the number of participating governmental units, the joint powers may be treated as one governmental unit for purposes of liability.

 A joint powers agreement can be used to:

 - Consolidate and transfer operations to a new entity, which is a joint powers entity; or

 - Resemble a contract where governmental units agree to collaborate and deliver a service, which is a joint powers collaboration.

 Because the joint powers agreement is a legal document, it should accurately reflect how the cooperative venture will actually operate and which party(ies) has liability for which operations.
 If the agreement creates a new, separate entity, that entity must have its own coverage, as the coverage of its creating members does not extend to the new entity.

 Details about forming joint powers agreements are provided in MCIT Resource Library articles.

 Joint Powers Organizations Must Comply with Open Meeting and Data Practices Laws

-Joint powers entities must comply with many of the same laws and practices as their member entities, such as the Minnesota Open Meeting Law and Minnesota Government Data Practices Act.
+Joint powers organizations or entities must comply with many of the same laws and practices as their member entities, such as the Minnesota Open Meeting Law and Minnesota Government Data Practices Act.
 Failure to comply with these laws can lead to fines and damages.